How to Improve a Mentoring Program (A Guide for Program Coordinators)

 Pro Tip: Mentorloop surfaces key moments in your mentoring program so you always know when there’s something to celebrate.
 Checking your Highlights and your Dashboard for these magic mentoring moments and milestones is a great way to find an celebrate those little wins.

-Step 7: Track progress
+Step 7: Track Your Program's Progress

 One of the most important things to remember when looking to improve a mentoring program is that you don’t have to wait until it concludes to do it.
 So regularly monitor the progress of your program.
 It pays to be right on the pulse of your program so you can identify potential challenges and gauge the effectiveness of certain activities in a timely manner.
 This allows you to be agile in responding to any issues that may arise and reinforcing things that work.